for0nething/ADAPT/README.md

 - **FedMA:**
-  - We used the official source code at [link](https://github.com/IBM/FedMA).
+  - We used the official source [code](https://github.com/IBM/FedMA).
 The NF model with the same hyperparameters as ADAPT is trained and then used for evaluation.
 - **GAMF:**
-  - We used the official source code at [link](https://github.com/Thinklab-SJTU/GAMF).
+  - We used the official source [code](https://github.com/Thinklab-SJTU/GAMF).
 The NF model with the same hyperparameters as ADAPT is trained and then used for evaluation.

 - **DPSQL:**
-  - We used the official source code at  [link](https://github.com/google/differential-privacy).
+  - We used the official source [code](https://github.com/google/differential-privacy).
 It protects data privacy by adding noise to query results.
 A privacy budget is evenly allocated across all queries.
 - **FLEX:**
-  - We used the official source code at  [link](https://github.com/uber-archive/sql-differential-privacy).
+  - We used the official source [code](https://github.com/uber-archive/sql-differential-privacy).
 It is also a method based on output-perturbation.
 We assign the same privacy budgets as DPSQL to each query.
 - **PrivMRF:**
-  - We used the official source code at  [link](https://github.com/caicre/PrivMRF).
+  - We used the official source [code](https://github.com/caicre/PrivMRF).
 The synthesized data with the same size as the original data is generated under the same $(\epsilon, \delta)$-DP guarantee using the MRF model.
 Then the query is executed on the synthesized data.
 - **DP-WGAN:**
-  - We used the official source code at  [link](https://github.com/nesl/nist_differential_privacy_synthetic_data_challenge).
+  - We used the official source [code](https://github.com/nesl/nist_differential_privacy_synthetic_data_challenge).
 The synthesized data with the same size as the original data is generated under the same $(\epsilon, \delta)$-DP guarantee using the WGAN model.
 Then the query is executed on the synthesized data.